 Definition and etiology

-Hodgkin lymphoma (also known as Hodgkin’s lymphoma, Hodgkin’s disease, Morbus Hodgkin and lymphogranulomatosis) is a malignant disease of the lymphatic system.
+Hodgkin lymphoma (also called Hodgkin’s lymphoma, Hodgkin’s disease and lymphogranulomatosis) is a clearly defined malignant disease of the lymphatic system.
 It was first described in 1832 by Sir Thomas Hodgkin, after whom it was named.

-The characteristic histological changes that are associated with Hodgkin lymphoma, the disease-defining Hodgkin cells and Reed-Sternberg cells, were first described in 1898 by Carl Sternberg and in 1902 by Dorothy Reed.
-These cells are only present in Hodgkin lymphoma and thus distinguish Hodgkin lymphoma from the large group of non-Hodgkin lymphomas and other diseases of the lymphatic system.
+The most typical histological change associated with Hodgkin lymphoma is the presence of Hodgkin cells and Reed-Sternberg cells.
+These cells were first described in 1898 by Carl Sternberg and in 1902 by Dorothy Reed.
+They can only be found in Hodgkin lymphoma, thus distinguishing it from the large group of non-Hodgkin lymphomas and other diseases of the lymphatic system.

-Since the discovery of these cells and until today, different potential causes and mechanisms for the development of Hodgkin lymphoma have been discussed.
+In all the years following the discovery of these cells right until today, various potential causes and triggers for the development of Hodgkin lymphoma have been discussed.

-However, there are also malignant Hodgkin and Reed-Sternberg cells in which no DNA of the EBV can be detected.
-Besides, the vast majority of EBV-infected people never develop Hodgkin lymphoma (more than 95% of the population become infected with the Epstein-Barr virus during the first 30 years of their life, most of them without showing any clinical signs).
-For these reasons, there must be other factors causing or contributing to the development of Hodgkin lymphoma.
-Potential influencing factors that are currently being discussed are, above all, a disturbed regulation of the immune system as well as genetic aspects and environmental influences.
+However, the genetic code of the EBV cannot be found in all Hodgkin and Reed-Sternberg cells.
+Also, the vast majority of EBV-infected people do not develop Hodgkin lymphoma.
+In fact, over 95% of the whole population encounter an EBV infection until the age of 30, most of them without ever showing any clinical signs.
+For these reasons there must be other essential factors causing or contributing to the development of Hodgkin lymphoma that have not been revealed yet.
+Potential factors might be a disturbed immune system regulation as well as genetic aspects or environmental influences.